SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/introduction-to-ai/2024-06-24-starting-with-ai-a-beginners-journey-into-ai-part-1/index.md

 ## Artificial Intelligence (AI) vs. Machine Learning (ML)

 The terms "Artificial Intelligence" (AI) and "Machine Learning" (ML)" are often used interchangeably, but they're not quite the same thing.
-Think of AI as the _grand quest_<a href="#ref-6"><sup id="back-to-6">6</sup></a> to create smart machines that can think and act like humans.
+Think of AI as the _grand quest_<a href="#ref-6" class="reference-link" data-ref="ref-6"><sup id="back-to-6">6</sup></a> to create smart machines that can think and act like humans.
 Meanwhile, ML is a specialized toolkit within this quest, equipping machines with the ability to *learn and adapt from data*, much like how we humans evolve through experiences.

 ### Key Differences: AI vs. ML